BrendanKoral/angel/README.md

 ##View this project

 To get this up and running in your browser, you need to install a desktop server such as Apache.
-You can then checkout the repository and `npm install live-server`, then `live-server` in the direcotry to launch it in a browser.
+You can then checkout the repository and `npm install -g live-server`, then `live-server` in the direcotry to launch it in a browser.